datarobot-community/tutorials-for-data-scientists/README.md

 ### Time Series

 - *Forecasting US COVID-19 Cases Using Time-Series:*  create an AutoTS model on historical data taken from the US, France and Spain.
 Clean and prepare the data.
 Create the time series project and build models.
 Forecast 10 days ahead for each country an write the results to a .csv file.
 [R](https://github.com/datarobot-community/tutorials-for-data-scientists/blob/master/Time%20Series/COVID%20Time%20Series%20Forecasting%20in%20R/COVID%20Time%20Series%20Forecasting%20With%20R/COVID_TS.Rmd)

+### VisualAI
+- *VisualAI Heartbeats:* Create a VisualAI project to classify images of sound.
+Heartbeats of people with normal and atypical heart conditions were recorded onto .wav files.
+This code shows you how to create spectrograms from the images and import them into DataRobot for VisualAI classification.
+[Python](https://github.com/datarobot-community/tutorials-for-data-scientists-wip/blob/visualAI_changes/VisualAI/Python/VisualAI%20Heartbeats/heartbeat_visual_AI.ipynb)

+- *Detecting Droids with DataRobot:* Create a VisualAI project to classify images of droids and create a custom shiny application.
+Build file paths to images and set up folders for VisualAI.
+Import that data in the platform and create image classification models.
+Get evaluation metrics and plot them with ggplot.
+Create a deployment using the prediction server.
+Make a shiny app that hits the deployment.
+[R](https://github.com/datarobot-community/tutorials-for-data-scientists-wip/blob/visualAI_changes/VisualAI/R/Detecting%20Droids/src/Droids%20Demo/Droids_R.Rmd)

 ### Integrations